 Jordy joined the Hopkins Lab in September 2017.
-His main focus lies in research on the ecology of herpetofauna, invasive species and parasites.
-He has worked all over the world and has developed a broad research interest.
-In the past he worked with crocodiles, frogs, salamanders, flying foxes, toads, snails and freshwater turtles.
+His main research focus has been on the ecology of herpetofauna, invasive species and parasites.
+Having worked all over the world, he’s developed a broad research interest and has research experience with crocodiles, frogs, salamanders, flying foxes, toads, snails and freshwater turtles.
+In 2022, Jordy left the Hopkins Lab to pursue his PhD at James Cook University in Australia.

 Jordy was part of a double M.Sc. program and obtained an M.Sc. degree from Wageningen University in the Netherlands and one from the Swedish University of Agricultural Sciences in Sweden.
 For his thesis, Jordy studied the immune system of the critical endangered Philippine crocodile (Crocodylus mindorensis) when kept in different rearing systems in the Philippines.
 The focus of his second thesis was on tail postures and motion as emotional state indicators in finishing pigs.